 Historic Clay County Courthouse

-Thanks to community-supported fundraising and a key benefactor, CCCRA saved and carefully restored the circa 1888 Historic Clay County Courthouse.
-Rededicated in July 2018 as the Beal Center, the icon of Hayesville/Clay County is now operated as a unique community and event venue.
+Thanks to donors, volunteers, fundraisers and grants, the "Heart of Hayesville", the circa 1888 Historic Clay County Courthouse, was saved and carefully restored by CCCRA.
+Rededicated in July 2018 as the Beal Center, the icon of Hayesville/Clay County, owned by the Town of Hayesville, is now operated by CCCRA as a unique community and event venue.
 Visit www.BealCenter.org to learn more about visiting or renting this beautiful venue.

 Key to preserving the heritage of Clay County, is preserving the Cherokee history.
 CCCRA developed and maintains key Cherokee heritage sites in Hayesville, NC: The Cherokee Homestead Exhibit, the Quanassee Path, Spikebuck Mound and the Cherokee Botanical Sanctuary.
 CCCRA hosts the annual Cherokee Festival, and provides education programs and workshops for children of all ages.